GBrachetta/Musical-Dice/README.md

 - [Simen Dehlin](https://github.com/Eventyret), mentor and patient counselor.
 - [Roko Buljan](https://github.com/rokobuljan), for his invaluable help and sympathy.
 - [Tim Nelson](https://github.com/TravelTimN), for great help in several moments of the process.
+- [Fran](https://github.com/fdeboo), for proofreading and being there making it all more enjoyable.

 ***